Frequently Asked Questions

 Students who wish to enroll in the externship should complete the on-line application that can be accessed through the JD Externship web site.
 Once an application has been approved, the student's name will be forwarded to the Office of the Registrar.

-6. How should I rank the class so that I can be sure that I get selected?
+6. How should I rank the class during preregistration so that I can be sure that I get selected?

 You do not need to rank the Externship Program because you cannot register yourself for the class.
-There is no cap on the number of students who may enroll in the Externship Program.
+While there is no cap on the number of students who may enroll in the Externship Program, there is an enrollment cap on the seminar component of the program.

 7. Can I sign up before I have a placement?